apify/apify-docs/sources/academy/webscraping/scraping_basics_python/09_getting_links.md

 ---

 The previous lesson concludes our effort to create a scraper.
 Our program now downloads HTML, locates and extracts data from the markup, and saves the data in a structured and reusable way.

 For some use cases, this is already enough!
 In other cases, though, scraping just one page is hardly useful.
 The data is spread across the website, over several pages.

-## Following links
+## Crawling websites

-We'll use a technique called crawling, i.e. following links and scraping multiple pages.
+We'll use a technique called crawling, i.e. following links to scrape multiple pages.
 The algorithm goes like this:

 1. Visit the start URL.
 1. Extract new URLs (and data), and save them.
 1. Visit one of the newly found URLs and save data and/or more URLs from it.
 1. Repeat 2 and 3 until you have everything you need.

 This will help us figure out the actual prices of products, as right now, for some, we're only getting the min price.
+Implementing the algorithm would require quite a few changes to our code though.

-## Introducing functions
+## Restructuring code

-Implementing the algorithm requires quite a few changes to our code.
-However, over the course of the previous lessons, the code of our program grew to almost 50 lines containing downloading, parsing, and exporting:
+Over the course of the previous lessons, the code of our program grew to almost 50 lines containing downloading, parsing, and exporting:

 ```py
 from decimal import Decimal